How to Improve Your Body Image

 Have you ever googled, or posted on Instagram or Facebook asking, “how in the world can I improve my body image?”

 Something to remember is that body image issues runs so much deeper than an image.
+There are often underlying causes—psychological, social, and cultural factors—that contribute to negative body image.
 When we singularly focus on the image of our bodies, we paralyze ourselves from actually peeling back layers to do healing work.

 What does improving your body image look like to you?